jtbx/esv/README.md

 Copying, modifying and redistributing this software is permitted as long as your modified version conforms to the GNU General Public License version 2.

-The file esv.d is a reusable library.
+The file esvapi.d is a reusable library; all documentation is provided in the source file.

 The license is contained in the file COPYING.